What is a task runner ?

-After configuring a task runner you and your team will realize how wast your valuable time for nonsense 🙂
+After configuring a task runner you and your team will realize how much spend your valuable time for nonsense 🙂

 What are the popular task runners ?

-Grunt and the Gulp comes first to my mind there are more .. please google..
+Grunt and the Gulp come first to my mind there are more .. please google…

 Grunt : https://gruntjs.com/